n-github796/aws-tools/README.md

 # aws-tools
-A repository of AWS CLI tools written in Python.
+A folder of AWS tools written in Python.